Struck by liver cancer, Chinese dissident Liu Xiaobo dies in custody

 Many held signs reading "The people's hero, he'll always be remembered," "the murder of a dissident" and "free Liu Xia".

-"What happened to Liu Xiaobo tells the whole world about the human rights situation in China," said pro-democracy lawmaker Leung Kwok-hung.

 (Additional reporting by Christian Shepherd, and James Pomfret and Venus Wu in Hong Kong, J.R.
-Wu in Taipei, Tom Miles in Geneva, Gwladys Fouche in Oslo and Madeline Chambers in Berlin; Editing by Alex Richardson)
+Wu in Taipei, Tom Miles in Geneva, Gwladys Fouche in Oslo and Madeline Chambers in Berlin; Writing by Ben Blanchard; Editing by Alex Richardson)